NA-MIC/ProjectWeek/PW27_2018_Boston/HangoutsNotes.md

-These are the notes from PW#27 Preparation Hangouts
+These are notes from PW#27 Preparation Hangouts held weekly on Tuesdays at 10am Boston time between Nov 7th and December 19th.

 # Hangout #6: Dec 12

-* Discussion about Nicole's project - harmous interface to research software, FDA clearance discussion at PW
+- Discussion about Nicole's project - harmous interface to research software, FDA clearance discussion at PW
-* Breakout sessions - discussed and added these to the calendar
+- Breakout sessions - discussed and added these to the calendar

 # Hangout #5: Dec 5